National Project Management System Directive on the Monitoring of Real Property Projects' Conformance to the National Project Management System

 - Other government department (OGD) project (Projet d'autres ministères)

-A project on an OGD asset where the primary driver is the OGD needs.
+A project to meet an OGD need with an asset for which an OGD is the custodian.
 The OGD is responsible for funding and project approvals.
+This type of project could be either a space or asset project.

 - Space project (Projet relatif aux locaux)